SierraTran/django-inventory_database/README.md

 ## Known Issues

 - When running tests, your computer's antivirus may be alerted and think the program is ransomware.
 This is because of files in the `whoosh_index` folder being created, modified and deleting during testing.
 This only affects the `whoosh_index` files.
+For now, tests for the search indexes have been commented out so they won't be run.

 ## Author